Hanveshith/Deployment_1-With-Fiori-/README.md

     4. Go to role collection in your BTP platform.
 In here you will find the role collections that are generated automatically based on your "xs-security.json" file.
     5. Assign that role to the user under the user section of you BTP account.
     6. Now open the fiori URL in incognito window, which asks for login -> enter your BTP credentials to access your application.
-    7. Once you success logged in you can access your application.
+    7. Once you successfully logged in, you can access your application.